falcon-graphdsl/Falcon-A-Graph-Manipulation-Language-for-Heterogeneous-Systems/README.md

 The C/C++ codes generated  will be compiled to binaries and written to bin folder under ROOT_FOLDER. under bin folder binaries, there are folders CPU, GPU anf CPU-Galois.

+input graph can  be in binary .gr or edgelist format. conversion of edgelist to .gr can be done with code under the  folder utility in ROOT_FOLDER.

+Example :  - BFS GPU benchmark

+DSL codes in apps/gZGPU/bfs will be compiled by Falcon compiler.
+ Generated  CUDA code code will be moved to GPU/generated/bfs.
-input graph can  be in binary .gr or edgelist format. conversion of edgelist to .gr can be done with code under the  folder utility in ROOT_FOLDER. edgelist format has following syntax with edges sorted in ascending order of src vertex. npoints nedges (line 0) src dst weight (line 1 to nedges)
+ CUDA code compiled to bin/GPU/bfs as binaries.
+These are executable edgelist format has following syntax with edges sorted in ascending order of src vertex. npoints nedges (line 0) src dst weight (line 1 to nedges)